 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Quince (Pyrus Cydoniz) – Quince is a large shrub with pink blossoms and dark green leaves.
-The plant is not used extensively in modern herbal medicine but is sometimes made into syrup for the treatment of diarrhea.
+The fruit is sometimes made into syrup for the treatment of diarrhea.

 Senior citizens may fondly remember the scent of quince cooking in their mother’s kitchens.
 It is regrettable that the smell and taste of quince is now almost forgotten.

 Quince is connected with Greek and Roman mythology and is often seen represented in ancient paintings and sculptures.
 Quince is depicted in the wall mosaics of Pompeii, where the fruit is often seen being held in the paws of a bear.